Join the 85,000 open source advocates who receive our giveaway alerts and article roundups.

 You also want the Pi to auto-login.
 How you implement this depends on what Pi distro you are running.

-To activate auto-login on Raspbian, edit (with sudo permissions) the /etc/inittab file and change this line:
+Most modern distributions for the Pi use Systemd for the init process (the bootup process), but there are some that do not.
+To activate auto-login on a system that does not use Systemd, edit (with sudo permissions) the /etc/inittab file and change this line:

 1:2345:respawn:/sbin/getty 38400 tty1